ga-wdi-curriculum/git-branching/readme.md

 ### You Do: A new project (10 min)

 1. Create the structure
    - In ~/wdi/sandbox.
 Create a directory and initialize a new repository
    - Create an index.html and commit
    - Fill out html boilerplate and put some elements on the page then commit
-- Add some styling
+2. Add some styling
     - Create a branch called "style"
     - Create a stylesheet link it to your html and add some styling to your page then commit
+3. Checkout back to your master branch
+    - Merge Changes From our style branch Back into master

 ## Common Commands for Managing Branches